siekman-io/mnemosyne/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Support me

 Would you like to support me.
-Thats really nice you can support me by the following ways:
+Thats really nice of and you can support me by the following ways:

 ["Buy Me A Coffee"]